Skip to content

 Some programming adopt the opposite approach and do change the value of the calling parameter.
 In some of them, if we then call the function with a constant as a parameter the program will crash.

-In each case, the argument exponent inside mypow() is initialised to three and during the course of the function it is assigned the value of zero.
+In each case, the parameter exponent inside mypow() is initialised to three and during the course of the function it is assigned the value of zero.
 Whilst it's fairly clear that mypow() won't be able to change the value of the mathematical constant "3" to zero(!), it's not quite so clear in the second and third case that "testexp" and/or "exponent" won't have their value changed to zero.

 In the third case we've gone as far as using the same variable names as the actual function arguments: the variable exponent "happens" to have the same name as used within the body of mypow().
 Might the compiler take this as some sort of hint?